buildtesters/buildtest/docs/what_is_buildtest.rst

 - https://github.com/HPC-buildtest/buildtest-framework - This repo is the framework used to drive buildtest
 - https://github.com/HPC-buildtest/buildtest-configs - This repo consist of YAML configuration for Easybuild and system package
-- https://github.com/HPC-buildtest/Python-buildtest-config - This repo contains all Python code for each python package used by buildtest  for generating tests for  Python packages
-- https://github.com/HPC-buildtest/R-buildtest-config - This repo contains all R code for each R package used by buildtest  for generating tests for R packages
-- https://github.com/HPC-buildtest/Perl-buildtest-config - This repo contains all Perl code for each Perl package used by buildtest  for generating tests for Perl packages
-- https://github.com/HPC-buildtest/Ruby-buildtest-config - This repo contains all Ruby code for each Ruby package used by buildtest  for generating tests for Ruby packages